antariandel/daqhats_dev/examples/c/mcc118/README.md

 familiarize yourself with the daqhats library and MCC 118 DAQ HAT board.
 All examples can be customized to suit your needs.

->Additional information about each example is in the README file where the example is located (the default path is /daqhats/examples/c/mcc118/).
+>Additional information about each example is in the README file in the folder where the example is located.

 ## Example Programs

-###Console-Based
+### Console-Based
 - **continuous_scan**: continuously acquires blocks of analog input data from specified channels until the scan is stopped.